Frequently asked questions and answers about waste management and coronary infection

 Today's status is as follows:

-- The customer center and other offices are closed.
-This means that if you want to get in touch with us, you must do so via phone, email or our contact form.
+- The customer center and other administration buildings are closed for visits.
+Should you get in touch with us, we recommend that you do so via phone, email or our contact form.
 As a customer, you can experience longer response times than normal.

-- Children and dogs should stay in the car if you visit one of our recycling stations.
-We also recommend that only one person get out of the car inside the facility.
-Keep away from other people, minimum one meter.
-This has been introduced as an infection prevention measure.
+- Children and dogs must stay in the car, if you visit one of our recycling stations.
+We further recommend that only one person get out of the car inside the facility.

 - Are you in quarantine?
 Then you should not deliver waste at our recycling stations.
-The same applies if you have a cold, have respiratory problems or other infectious symptoms that have not been clarified.
-Help us keep our staff healthy.
+The same applies if you have symptoms of infection that have not been clarified.
+Help us keep our employees healthy.

 HOME WASTE COLLECTION - HOW CAN YOU REDUCE THE INFECTION HAZARD?

-The renovators who collect the waste at your home are part of the front line that makes a formidable effort to keep our community up and running during this crisis.
-Every day, they will empty thousands of waste cans from those who are healthy, those who are in quarantine, and from those who have fallen ill.
+The renovators who collect the waste at your home are part of the front line that makes a formidable effort to keep our society going during this crisis.
+Every day they will empty thousands of garbage cans from those who are healthy, those who are quarantined, and from those who are sick.

 Here's how to make the job of our renovators as simple and safe as possible:

 • Disinfect or wash the handle on the can the day before the waste is collected.
-This is especially important where there is neighbor sharing or communal containers.
+This is especially important where there is a neighboring division or common containers.

-• Make sure the bag is firmly attached before throwing it in the can.
-Rather use one bag too much than one too little now.
+• Make sure the bag is securely fastened before throwing it in the can.

 • Make sure that the waste is in the container and not on the outside.
 Do not place waste bags on top of or next to overflowing cans.
 The lid must be on.